Wrapped in Hope Shawl: Free Crochet Pattern

-Get the Ad-free pattern as a support here on her Etsy shop or Ravelry Store
+Get the Ad-free pattern as support here on her Etsy shop or Ravelry Store.

-It is not often that you stay connected with the people you grow up with.
-That is not the case for Christine and Jean, they have been friends since grade school.
-When a friend, Kristen, lost her battle to cancer Jean found a cause she wanted to support in her honor.
+You do not often stay connected with the people you grow up with.
+That is not the case for Christine and Jean; they have been friends since grade school.
+When a friend, Kristen, lost her battle with cancer, Jean found a cause she wanted to support in her honor.
 Of course, Christine was on board.
 This cause is near and dear to their hearts as women, mothers, sisters, and friends.

-Materials for the wrapped in hope shawl pattern
+Materials for this free crochet prayer shawl pattern

 YARN